Morecambe Winter Gardens

 The Winter Gardens is a Grade II* listed building in Morecambe, Lancashire, England.
-Designed by architects Mangnall and Littlewood, with Frank Matcham as a consulting architect, it was originally built as the Victoria Pavilion Theatre in 1897 and was an extension to the existing Winter Gardens complex, which has since been demolished.
+Designed by architects Mangnall and Littlewood, with Frank Matcham as a consulting architect, it was originally built as the Victoria Pavilion Theatre in 1897 (opened on Monday, 19 July 1897) and was an extension to the existing Winter Gardens complex, which has since been demolished.
 The theatre closed to the public in 1977 and was listed the same year.
 It is considered to be one of Morecambe's most significant features, and a campaign for its restoration has been ongoing since 1986.

 History

 The Victoria Pavilion Theatre was built in 1897 as part of an existing complex.
 Dating from 1878, the original complex included seawater baths, bars and a ballroom.
 In the 1950s, the Winter Gardens were taken over by Moss Empires, however declining profits in the following decades led to its closure in 1977.
 Although the theatre building that remains today was listed the same year, the ballroom building was demolished in 1982.

 In 2008, as part of an appraisal of the Morecambe Conservation Area, the Winter Gardens were listed as one of the area's most significant features, as the main example of the remnants of the resort's nineteenth century entertainment buildings.

 In 2008, the Winter Gardens were featured on the tenth series of the ghost hunting show Most Haunted.
 They returned in October 2009, when the Winter Gardens was opened to the public as the live audience venue for the eight consecutive nights of the Most Haunted Live! broadcast.